How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 From developing a method to paint with soil, to winning a UN award for her World Soil Day initiative, she’s redefining what it means to be a scientist in agriculture.
 We spoke with Kirsten to get her perspective on where the Ag industry is headed, what soil really needs, and how 2025 could be a turning point.

-Bakhtiar: What’s your take on regenerative agriculture versus traditional farming?
+AgriERP: What’s your take on regenerative agriculture, soil health versus traditional farming?

-Bakhtiar: How do you differentiate soil restoration from soil improvement?
+AgriERP: How do you differentiate soil restoration techniques from soil improvement?

 Over 95% of our food is grown in the soil.
 If we don’t protect it, we risk everything. — Kirsten Kurtz